johanaarstein/dotlottie-player/README.md

 ![Awesome Vector Animations](/.github/readmeBanner.svg)

 This started as a fork of [@dotlottie/player-component](https://github.com/dotlottie/player-component), mainly made to address issues with render settings and aspect ratio.
-Since then we've added some functionalies here and tweaked some configurations there, and now this is the most versatile and effective Lottie Player Web Component package out there – in our humble opinion.
-The component is plug and play, it's SSR compatible, and weighs a fraction of what it did when we started out.
+Since then we've added some functionalities here and tweaked some configurations there, and this is now the most versatile Lottie Player Web Component out there – in our humble opinion, of course – and we still managed to trim off some significant weight.
+The component is built with Lit and compiled with Rust, it's compatible with server side rendering, and like any good web component it's framework agnostic.

 ## Demo

-Here is [a demo](https://www.aarstein.media/en/dev/dotlottie-player), built with Next.js.
+Here is [a demo](https://www.aarstein.media/en/dev/dotlottie-player), running on Next.js.

 ## Installation